Melbourne Convention and Exhibition Centre: Management

 On 28 August 2002, the Trust was appointed the Committee of Management of the Yarra River Maritime Reserve.
-The Reserve is inclusive of the land and historic sheds located on the south bank of the Yarra River between Grimes Bridge and the Melbourne Maritime Museum.
+The reserve is inclusive of the land and historic sheds located on the south bank of the Yarra River between Grimes Bridge and the Melbourne Maritime Museum.
 This appointment was revoked in June 2006 as part of the land consolidation process necessary for the development of the Melbourne Convention Centre and associated works referred to below.

+In May 2022, the Victorian Government announced that MCET would be the venue operator for a new convention and event centre in Geelong, due to open in 2026.

+In August 2024, the entity was renamed to the Victorian Convention and Event Trust, reflecting an expanded role as the operator of two Victorian venues, MCEC and Nyaal Banyul.

-The Melbourne Convention and Exhibition Trust is also responsible for managing and promoting the use of the Royal Exhibition Building in the Carlton Gardens.
-As a government-owned trust, The Melbourne Convention and Exhibition Trust is responsible to the Minister for Tourism.
+The Victorian Convention and Event Trust is also responsible for managing and promoting the use of the Royal Exhibition Building in the Carlton Gardens.
+As a government-owned Trust, the Victorian Convention and Event Trust is responsible to the Minister for Tourism (4), Sport and Major Events.

 History

 Melbourne Exhibition Centre

 The Melbourne Exhibition Centre was opened on 14 February 1996 and is known colloquially as "Jeff's Shed" after the then Victorian Premier, Jeff Kennett.

 The building was designed by Denton Corker Marshall, an architectural firm responsible for many of Melbourne's larger buildings through the early 1990s, and features their characteristic "blade" entrance.
 The building was originally intended to be used by the Melbourne Museum but Jeff Kennett intervened during construction to have the building used as an exhibition centre.
 In 1998 a covered footbridge was erected between the Exhibition and Convention centres, parallel to the Spencer Street Bridge.